Venice Homes for Sale and Area Information

 Venice Florida Area Information

-The city of Venice in Florida has a population of approximately a little over 20,000 residents, which is a decent size for a town in Florida.
+The city of Venice in Florida has a population of approximately a little over 20,000 residents, which is a decent size for a town in Florida, but still manageable.
 Like its sister city in Italy, the city center of Venice, Florida, is also surrounded by water.
 While the Italians built their city on more than 100 lagoons, Florida’s Venice sits basically on one island, surrounded by an artificial waterway, called “Intracoastal Waterway.”
-To the east there is not the Adriatic Sea but the Gulf of Mexico and, like the Italian counterpart, there are a few canals as well.
-There are by far not as many, but at least a few.
+To the east, there is not the Adriatic Sea but the Gulf of Mexico.
+Like the Italian counterpart, the Florida’s Venice has a few canals as well.
+There are by far not as many as there are in Italy’s Venice, but there are at least a few.
 Three new draw-bridges provide access to the downtown area.
 They connect the mainland with the “Island of Venice.”
 When they are open during rush hour, the traffic can become messy.

 Shark Teeth are all over the Place